LOVECHEN/raycast-unblock/README.md

 ### Set Proxy (Surge)

-1. Download [this script](https://github.com/zhuozhiyongde/Unlocking-Raycast-With-Surge/blob/main/activator.js) and save it as `activator.js`.
-Put it in the same directory your Surge config file is in.
+1. Go to [wibus-wee/activation-script](https://github.com/wibus-wee/activation-script) and follow the instructions to get the activation script.
-2. Get your Surge config file and modify it like this:
+2. Get your Surge config file and modify it like this: (Normally, `wibus-wee/activation-script` will help you modify this config file)

 ```conf
 [MITM]